How Do You Make Denominators The Same

 When working with fractions and trying to make denominators the same, there are several strategies you can employ to simplify the process and avoid common pitfalls.
 Here are some expert tips and advice:

 Use prime factorization to find the LCM.
 Prime factorization is a method of breaking down numbers into their prime factors.
 This can be particularly helpful when dealing with larger denominators.
-For example, to find the LCM of 24 and 36, you would break them down into prime factors:
+Here's one way to look at it: to find the LCM of 24 and 36, you would break them down into prime factors:

 • 24 = 2^3 * 3